chelseadoeleman/web-design-1819/README.md

 ![time](./docs/timev2.png)

 This week we actually got to test with Marijn.
-**NOTE** the feedback is actually notated in Dutch and has to be updated to English.
+**NOTE** The feedback is actually notated in Dutch and has to be updated to English.

 ## Feedback